emisgroup/devops-assessment/README.md

 # DevOps / Site Reliability Engineer - Technical Assessment
 Our tech teams are curious, driven, intelligent, pragmatic, collaborative and open-minded and you should be too.
 ## Testing Goals
-We think infrastructure is best represented as code, and provisioning of resources should be automated as much as possible.
+We are interested to see how you approach a problem, which involves designing and building an application that's underpinned by good software engineering practises.
 We are testing your ability to implement modern automated infrastructure, as well as general knowledge of operations.
 In your solution you should emphasize readability, security, maintainability and DevOps methodologies.

 ## The Task
-Your task is to create a CI/CD pipeline that deploys this web application to a load-blanced environment on AWS Fargate / EKS.
+Your task is to design and document the setup needed for a web application, and write the basic code needed to create a CI/CD pipeline that deploys this web application to a load-blanced environment on AWS Fargate / EKS.

 You will have approximately 1 week to complete this task and should focus on an MVP but you are free to take this as far as you wish.
 ## The Solution